mageeanbrown/mageeanbrown.github.io/_projects/9_project.md

     </div>
 </div>
 <div class="caption">
     On the left, a mallet that I machined (all the metal pieces).
-On the right, the frame for part of a no-snow ski jump I built.
+On the right, the frame for a no-snow ski jump I built.
 </div>

-You can also put regular text between your rows of images.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.

 <div class="row justify-content-sm-center">
     <div class="col-sm-7 mt-3 mt-md-0">